The blog of Thriller Author, A. D. Hay

 What I’m Writing!

 Right now, I’m preparing Book Two in the James Lalonde series, for a final round of revisions.
 The next step is to send the story off to my editor.
-I aim to have this eBook published on all major ebook retailers by the end of mid to late 2021.
+I aim to have this eBook published on all major ebook retailers by the end of March 2022.
 And, I will be making this novel available for free to my James Lalonde Insiders reader club.
 You can become an insider here.

 0 of 60,000 Words